maciej-ka/learning-notes/go.md

 ```

 ### Go tools
-Has a bit reputation of being boring.
+Go has a bit reputation of being boring.

 It's a lot about writing things yourself.
 And doing it again and again.